smclark86/100-days-of-code/log.md

 **Thoughts**: I'm still a little confused about this one even though I saw the solution last week and have gone over it once since then.
 I am not sure what it is that confuses me about this function.
 It is the isUniform function that I mentioned a few times last week.
 Will look at the solution video again tomorrow to see if I've missed something in the explanation that is causing my confusion.

+### Day 38: July 17, Monday - 1 hour

+**Today's Progress**: Analyzed and reviewed solution to function an array exercise from yesterday.

+**Thoughts**: I finally understand this one!
+My confusion originally stemmed from a lack of understanding between console.log and return, but then I forgot that my starting position in the array when comparing each item needed to start at index of 1 and not 0.
+I can't believe this exercise confused me so much, but I guess that's why reviewing is necessary and helpful in learning.